Symmetry and shape

 Andrés Ahumada Gómez (CUNEF Universidad, Spain)

-In this talk (poster) we introduce actions of a compact Lie group in two regularization processes: in De Rham's approximation process of currents on a smooth manifold by smooth currents, and in a smoothing operator of Riemannian metrics of metric spaces with bounded curvature.
+In this talk we introduce actions of a compact Lie group in two regularization processes: in De Rham's approximation process of currents on a smooth manifold by smooth currents, and in a smoothing operator of Riemannian metrics of metric spaces with bounded curvature.

 up